- Click here for more information on Satan’s temptation of Abraham and Isaac.

 70 And Terah hearkened to the voice of his son Abram, and Terah did all that Abram said, for this was from the Lord, that the king should not cause Abram’s death.

-The FOURTH SIMILARITY is that both Abraham and MESSIAH YAHUVEH were faithful unto YAHUVEH/ YAHWEH GOD and as a result, they were greatly rewarded for their faithfulness while on earth.
+The FOURTH SIMILARITY is that both Abraham and MESSIAH YAHUVEH were faithful unto YAHUVEH/ YAHWEH GOD all the way to the end and as a result, they were greatly rewarded for their faithfulness while on earth.

 Genesis 15:6 Tree of Life Version (TLV)